The Best $600 Home Office PC Build – September 2025

 Need to accessorize your new Home Office PC?
 Just scroll down to the end of this guide for our top picks, or check out our dedicated Monitor Buyer’s Guide, Speaker/Headset Buyer’s Guide, and Wireless Networking Buyer’s Guide!

-Note that this guide provides direct links to Amazon or Newegg in the US, and our Amazon links will auto-convert for readers in the UK, Canada, and the EU. with automated substitutions where required.
+Note that this guide provides direct links to Amazon and Newegg in the US, and our Amazon links will auto-convert for readers in the UK, Canada, and the EU. with automated substitutions where required.
 If you decide to purchase any of the products we list, please use the links provided, which helps support continued development of these guides.

 The Pre-Built Option